-‘All work and no play makes Jack a Dull boy’ – well, who want to be a dull person like jack?
+‘All work and no play makes Jack a Dull boy’ – well, who wants to be a dull person like jack?
 No one!
 So having adventures on roads in between your busy life will harm no one and pump your energy now and then.
 What would be extra to that enjoyment?
 An instant supply of hot water in your RV, of course!

 Installation is pretty straightforward and does not take more than a couple of hours.
 If you want to install a tankless water heater on the outer panel, carefully cut out the previous unit and measure the hole if it fits up for your new tankless water heater.
 Place the unit in the hole carefully and position the door and seal it.
-You want to line up the holes on the door match with the holes on the water heater.
+You want to line up the holes on the door to match the holes on the water heater.

 Now add the hot and cold water connection to the unit.
-Mount the control panel to the base place where it would be easier for you to turn on or to change the temperature according to your choice.
+Mount the control panel to the base place where it would be easier for you to turn on or change the temperature according to your choice.
 Voila!
 It will start working.

 How Does it Work?

-The most unfortunate RVers are those who have to deal with the situation when their tank system water heater leaks all over their RVs.
-But, with a tankless water heater, it would never be an issue as the concept of storing water itself is missing.
-There is minimal damage even if a sprinkle of the leak is shown as no gallons of water are stored.
-Fewer Worries for life.
+The most unfortunate RVers have to deal with the situation when their tank system water heater leaks all over their RVs.
+But, it would never be an issue with a tankless water heater as the concept of storing water itself is missing.
+There is minimal damage even if a sprinkle of the leak is shown as no gallons of water are stored—fewer Worries for life.

 No pilot light is needed as the latest tankless water heaters use an electric ignition.
 The water heater is manufactured to heat water accurately according to your choice.
 Everybody can enjoy the water as they wish.

-Last but not least, a tankless water heater can be your adventurous road trip companion for not less than fifteen years whereas the Tank system water heater can provide las long half of it.
+Last but not least, a tankless water heater can be your adventurous road trip companion for not less than fifteen years, whereas the Tank system water heater can provide las long half of it.
 The absence of storing water also plays a significant role in its longevity as it will not end up destroying when not in use for a prolonged time like a tank system hot water.

-The tankless water heater is gaining popularity over time among the RV owners.
+The tankless water heater is gaining popularity over time among RV owners.
 You may expand a little bit more on buying and installing one in your RV, but it will save money and energy at the end of the day.
 So, what are you waiting for?
 Hit the road with an unlimited source of hot water and have a great life.